 The fundamental problem of the filtered momentum equation \eqref{eq:FNSE2} is that the filtered advection term is not closed, i.e., it requires knowledge of the unfiltered velocity to be computed.
 Therefore, in what we refer to as classical LES, the filtered advection term is approximated as

 where $\tau_{ij}$ is the subfilter stress tensor that requires modeling.
-It can be shown by Taylor series expansion of the filtered velocity that $\overline{u}_i\overline{u}_j$ is the lowest order approximation of $\overline{u_iu_j}$ (see, e.g., \citet{Vreman1996,Leonard1997}).
-Furthermore, the decomposition \eqref{eq:classicaldecomposition} satisfies Galilean invariance exactly if $\tau_{ij}$ is Galilean invariant and the filtered NSE can be solved with a standard flow solver, as it used for DNS, by just adding an additional momentum source representing the modeled contribution of $\tau_{ij}$.
+A Taylor series expansion of the filtered velocity shows that $\overline{u}_i\overline{u}_j$ is the lowest order approximation of $\overline{u_iu_j}$ (see, e.g., \citet{Vreman1996,Leonard1997}).
+Furthermore, the decomposition as defined in equation \eqref{eq:classicaldecomposition} satisfies Galilean invariance exactly if $\tau_{ij}$ is Galilean invariant and the filtered NSE can be solved with a standard flow solver, as it used for DNS, by just adding an additional momentum source representing the modeled contribution of $\tau_{ij}$.